 - 1/4 cup semisweet chocolate chips or chopped dark chocolate, optional for topping

-- Preheat your oven to 350 degrees F. Lightly coat an 8-inch square baking dish with cooking spray.
-Line with parchment paper so that it overhangs two of the sides like handles, then coat again.
+- Preheat your oven to 350 degrees F. Lightly coat an 8×8-inch baking dish with nonstick spray.
+Line with parchment paper so that it overhangs two of the sides like handles, then coat again with spray.
 Set aside.

 - For the brownies: In a medium mixing bowl, combine the almond butter, cocoa powder, coconut sugar, maple syrup, egg, and vanilla.
 Let stand 5 minutes to allow the coconut sugar to absorb some of the moisture.
 Sprinkle the baking soda and salt over the top.
 Stir to combine.
 With a wooden spoon or spatula, fold in the chocolate chips.
 The batter will be very thick.

 - Scrape the batter into the prepared pan, then with a spatula or your fingers, press the batter into an even layer.
 Bake for 17 minutes, until the top is lightly dry and barely begins to puff.
 Let the brownies cool completely.
 (You can speed this process along in the refrigerator.)